 How can African American couples counseling help my relationship?

-Marriage counseling or couples therapy is useful for those who want to strengthen or rebuild their relationship.
-It can help you to overcome a critical issue that has recently arisen, or it may just be that the strength of your bond has declined over time and you want to fix this.
+Marriage counseling or couples therapy is helpful for those who want to strengthen or rebuild their relationship.
+It can help you to overcome a critical issue that has recently arisen, or it may be that the strength of your bond has declined over time and you want to fix this.

-Some people also go to relationship counseling individually, either before they get married, or to figure out if they really want to divorce their partner.
+Some people also go to relationship counseling individually, either before they get married or to figure out if they really want to divorce their partner.
 This does not necessarily require seeing a marriage counselor specifically.

 Common issues that marriage counseling helps to address include:

 - Conflicts regarding child rearing, paternal/maternal involvement or blended families

 - Anger management issues

 These issues may trigger your anxiety and can be quite challenging to talk about.
 Marriage counseling can help by providing you with the tools to manage the situation so that your relationship does not need to end up in divorce.

 If you or your partner makes you feel unsafe or if you are in a crisis, you should contact the emergency services immediately.
 When your situation significantly impacts your mental health or physical well-being, it’s often best to make an appointment with a provider in person.